marvinraj/headspace-backend/README.md

     - install nodemon `npm i nodemon -D`
     - create .env and .gitignore files
     - create a simple express server for now
+- created a project and cluster in mongodb
+- connected project to mongodb

 # might look into this